 - Step 2: After bacon has been cooking for 15 minutes, season patties with Kairos or your favorite BBQ rub.
 Place hamburgers onto the smoker.

-- Step 3: Once bacon is crispy, remove from smoker, chop up and set aside to cool.
+- Step 3: Once bacon is crispy, remove from the smoker, chop up, and set aside to cool.

 - Step 5: Once hamburgers reach an internal temperature of 140°F, place cheese on top of them.
-Remove from smoker once cheese has melted.
+Remove from the smoker once the cheese has melted.

-- Cheese: Don't have cheddar?
-Using a Monterey Jack or Colby-Jack cheese works great too!
-I don't suggest using a creamy cheese like gouda or mozzarella.
+- Try a different cheese: Don't have cheddar?
+Using a Monterey Jack or Colby-Jack cheese works great, too!
+I don't suggest using a creamy cheese like Gouda or mozzarella.
 They don't jive with this sauce too well.

 - Lettuce, tomato, onion